IorioD/Maas4You/README.md

 1. All containers start except `maas4you` and `maas4you_proxy` because the application depends on the secret contained in Vault and the proxy depends on the application itself.
 2. Visit the address https://localhost:9443/vault to unseal the vault with the three keys fragment and the token.
 3. The `maas4you` and `maas4you_proxy` containers can be started correctly.
-4. If it’s NOT THE FIRST START, skip to step 8 else:
+4. If it’s NOT THE FIRST START, comment lines 63 and 64 of the docker compose and skip to step 8 else:
 5. Visit https://localhost:8443/auth and access to the Keycloak admin console.
 6. Create a new realm importing the [JSON file](M4Y-realm.json).
 7. Visit "Users" menu to create the application users (with eventual required actions like "configure OTP", "Verify Email", "Update password", etc.) with USER or ADMIN role.